uasf-pleb/GlacierProtocol/Glacier.md

               $ sudo apt-get update

-    8. Download and perform integrity verification (Integrity verification is done automatically by Ubuntu's apt-get command.) of software available from Ubuntu's package repository:
+    8. We will install the following software packages for use in the protocol:

        - **bitcoind:** [Bitcoin Core](http://bitcoincore.org), which we'll use for cryptography & financial operations
        - **qrencode:** Used for creating QR codes to move data off quarantined computers
        - **zbar-tools:** Used for reading QR codes to import data into quarantined computers

+       Download and perform integrity verification (Integrity verification is done automatically by Ubuntu's apt-get command.) of software available from Ubuntu's package repository:

            $ sudo apt-get install qrencode=3.4.4-1 zbar-tools=0.10+doc-10ubuntu1 bitcoind